alphardex/kokomi.js/README.md

 - You can simply extend `kokomi.Base` class to kickstart a simple scene without writing any boilerplate codes.
 - Either you can write all your three.js code in a single file, or encapsulate your code into individual classes in a large project.
 By extending `kokomi.Component`, you can make your components keep their own state and animation.
 - `kokomi.AssetManager` can handle the preloads of assets (gltfModel, texture, cubeTexture, font, etc).
-You can just write a simple json file to config your assets without caring about various loaders.
+You can just write a simple js object to config your assets without caring about various loaders.
 - Integrated with [three.interactive](https://github.com/markuslerner/THREE.Interactive), which can handle mouse and touch interactions easily.
+- Many more [useful components](https://kokomi-js.vercel.app/examples/) for you to discover!

 ## Previews